 Worrying about tech has more downsides than just social media fears.
 It can:

 We should look at tech in a balanced way.
 We need to see its plus and minus points.
 Instead of giving in to panic, we should improve how we use digital tools.
+One approach could be to use a separate device for social media, helping to manage our engagement.
 We need to help everyone understand and choose how they use technology wisely.

 The Impact on Mental Health